-Gluten free plum crisp is perfectly made with fresh sweet summer plums and has a delicious crumbly topping.
-When that sweetness hits your tongue, you are going to be in love with this yummy dessert.
+My homemade Gluten Free Plum Crisp is made with fresh sweet summer plums and has a delicious crumbly topping.
+When that sweetness hits your tongue, you will love this yummy dessert.
 Plus, this crisp recipe is beyond easy to make!

 Juicy luscious plums make this plum crisp recipe a crowd-pleaser.
 Take it to your next gathering, and every morsel will get gobbled up so fast there won’t be a crumb left!
 Especially if you serve it with a helping of ice cream.